au-research/raid/doc/adr/2023-06-06_aws-region.md

 Recommened us-east-2 (Ohio)

+* US because all roads lead to Rome
-* east coast for closer proximity to EU
+* East coast for lower latency to EU
-* us-east-2 to avoid instability and resource contention of us-east-1
+* us-east-2 to avoid instability, cost and resource contention of us-east-1
   * us-east-1 is the "default" region that most examples point to, it generally sees the first rollout of new stuff (which we don't care about)
   * us-east-1 costs the most and has the most resource contention